Mali's Junta Leader Assumes Defense Ministry After Minister Killed in Attacks

 Key Facts

-- A former Malian minister and lawyer was abducted by armed, hooded men in Bamako, according to a family member.
+- A former Malian minister and vocal critic of the junta was abducted by armed, hooded men in Bamako, according to a family member.

 - A coalition of armed groups and rebels is challenging the authority of Mali’s military government.